Managed WordPress for WooCommerce, Agencies, and High-Traffic Publishers

 How is WordPress on App Hosting different from WordPress on a VPS?

-This page covers a preconfigured WordPress cluster layout on App Hosting.
-If you want OS-level control and a single VM you manage end-to-end, see Cloud VPS and PaaS vs VPS.
+WordPress on App Hosting runs on a managed platform with preconfigured topologies, so you don't assemble or operate each layer yourself.
+If you want OS-level control and a single VM you manage end to end, see Cloud VPS.

 Who should use multi-region WordPress hosting?